jonsteinsson/jonsteinsson.github.io/content/home.md

 My main area of research is empirical macroeconomics with a focus on monetary economics and business cycles.

 I teach Intermediate Macroeconomics at the undergraduate level (Econ 101B) and co-teach the fall semester of the first-year macroeconomics sequence in our PhD program (Econ 202A).
 I am writing a textbook on Intermediate Macroeconomics.
-Seven chapters of this book are avaiable under [teaching](teaching) as well as all my undergraduate and graduate lecture slides.
+Eight chapters of this book are avaiable under [teaching](teaching) as well as all my undergraduate and graduate lecture slides.
 I hope you find these useful.

 University of California, Berkeley
 Department of Economics